Cordillera Paine

-The Cordillera Paine is a mountain group in Torres del Paine National Park in Chilean Patagonia.
-The cordillera is located 280 km north of Punta Arenas, and about 1960 km south of the Chilean capital Santiago.
-It belongs to the Commune of Torres del Paine in Última Esperanza Province of Magallanes and Antártica Chilena Region.
+The Cordillera Paine is a group of mountains (a cordillera) in Torres del Paine National Park in Chilean Patagonia.
+It is 280 km north of Punta Arenas, and about 1960 km south of the Chilean capital Santiago.
+The cordillera is part of the Commune of Torres del Paine in Última Esperanza Province of Magallanes and Antártica Chilena Region.
 No accurate surveys have been published, and published elevations have been claimed to be seriously inflated, so most of the elevations given on this page are approximate.
 Paine means "blue" in the native Tehuelche (Aonikenk) language and is pronounced PIE-nay.

 Peaks

 The highest summit of the range is Cerro Paine Grande.
-For a long time its elevation was claimed to be 3050 or 3251 m, but in August 2011 it was ascended for the third time, measured using GPS and found to be 2884 m.
+For a long time its elevation was claimed to be 3050 or 3251 m, but in August 2011 it was climbed for the third time, measured using GPS and found to be 2884 m.

 The three Towers of Paine (Torres del Paine) form the centrepiece of Parque Nacional Torres del Paine.
 The South Tower of Paine (about 2500 m in elevation, is now thought to be the highest of the three, although this has not been definitely established.
 It was first climbed in 1963 by Armando Aste.
 The Central Tower (about 2460 m in elevation) was first climbed in 1963 by Chris Bonington and Don Whillans.
 In 2017, three Belgian climbers, Nico Favresse, Siebe Vanhee and Sean Villanueva O'Driscoll, made the first free ascent up the rock face, which is about 1200 m.
 The North Tower (about 2260 m in elevation) was first climbed in 1958 by Guido Monzino.

 Other summits include the Cuerno Principal, about 2100 m in elevation, and Cerro Paine Chico, which is usually quoted at about 2650 m.